Associate Degree Requirements

-The associate in arts (A.A.) certificate may be granted upon formal written application to the Office of Retention for students who have completed a minimum of 60 semester hours with a 2.0 grade point average or above and successfully completed) General Education sequence and Gordon Rule courses.
+The associate in arts (A.A.) certificate may be granted upon formal written application to the Undergraduate Student Success Center for students who have completed a minimum of 60 semester hours with a 2.0 grade point average or above and successfully completed) General Education sequence and Gordon Rule courses.
 The last 30 semester hours must have been earned at FAMU.
 Beginning with students initially entering the university in 2014-2015 and thereafter, coursework for an associate in arts degree shall include demonstration of competency in a foreign language pursuant to s.
 1007.262.
 Except for developmental education required pursuant to s.
 1008.30, all required coursework shall count toward the associate in arts degree or the baccalaureate degree

 To qualify for a bachelor’s degree in an academic discipline specified in this catalog, the student must have;

 - Earned a minimum cumulative Grade Point Average of 2.00

 - Completed Gordon Rule requirements (see list of approved courses elsewhere in this publication)

 - Completed General Education requirements (see list of approved courses elsewhere in this publication)

 - Completed Foreign Language requirement (see suggested courses elsewhere in this publication)